 These are the supplies I use and recommend for freezing soup.

-- Souper cubes – These silicone trays are relatively new to the market but they have quickly become my favorite tool for freezing soup along with other recipes.
+- Souper cubes – These silicone trays are relatively new to the market, but they have quickly become my favorite tool for freezing soup along with other recipes.
 The 1-cup portions work great for individual servings of soup.

-- Ball plastic 8-ounce freezer containers – If you’re afraid to use glass containers, then these will work great for freezing individual portions of soup.
+- Ball plastic 8-ounce freezer containers – If you’re afraid to use glass containers, these will work great for freezing individual portions of soup.

 How To Freeze Soup

-Let the soup cool completely.
-You don’t want to freeze the soup hot because ice crystals will form and you’ll end up with freezer burn.
+- Let the soup cool completely.
+You don’t want to freeze the soup hot because ice crystals will form, and you’ll end up with freezer burn.

-Then, all you need to do is place the cube in a microwave-safe container the night before or in the morning and the soup will be ready to warm up in the microwave by lunchtime.
+Then, all you need to do is place the cube in a microwave-safe container the night before or in the morning, and the soup will be ready to warm up in the microwave by lunchtime.

-How To Thaw And Reheat Frozen Soup
+How To Thaw Frozen Soup

-- If you can and remember, take the soup out the night before to thaw overnight in the refrigerator.
+If you can remember, take the soup out the night before to thaw overnight in the refrigerator.
 This will take less time to heat up and will be more gentle on the soup ingredients.

-- If you don’t remember then most soups will reheat fine on the stove from frozen.
+If you don’t remember, then most soups will reheat fine on the stove from frozen.
 The only thing you might have an issue with is creamy soups.

 How To Reheat Frozen Soup: My Top 3 Ways

-1. In the microwave.
+In the microwave.

-2. In the slow cooker.
+In the slow cooker.

 If you’re planning on making a larger batch of soup for the family, then you can heat the soup up in the morning using your slow cooker.
-Because the soup is already cooked, I recommend setting it on low for 5-6 hours if you’re heating it up from frozen or 2-3 hours on low if thawed.
-You can also get a smaller crockpot if you want to use this method to heat up an individual soup portion.
+Because the soup is already cooked, I recommend setting it on low for 5-6 hours if you’re heating it from frozen or 2-3 hours on low if thawed.
+You can also get a smaller crockpot if you want to use this method to heat an individual soup portion.

-3. On the stovetop.
+On the stove top.